πŸ“˜ Mathematical Foundations of gen_surv

 • ( P(t)_{ij} ) gives the probability of being in state j at time t given starting in state i

-4. Time-Homogeneous Hidden Markov Model (THMM)
+4. Time-Homogeneous Markov Model (THMM)

-5. Accelerated Failure Time (AFT) Models
+5. Accelerated Failure Time (AFT) Models

 These fully parametric models relate covariates to the logarithm of the survival time.
 They assume the effect of a covariate speeds up or slows down the event time directly, rather than acting on the hazard.

-Log-Normal AFT
+Log-Normal AFT

 The model assumes: